danielchua2602/fem-result-summary-component/README.md

 # fem-result-summary-component

-This is a Frontend Mentor Challenge.
+This is a Frontend Mentor Challenge to practice and improve my foundations of HTML, CSS and JS.

 https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV